Hiswe/hiswe.github.io/source/_drafts/06-html-basic-part-3.md

 In {% post_link 04-html-basic-part-1 the first %} and {% post_link 05-html-basic-part-2 the second %} part we've seen the basis of how to write an HTML document.

 Now we're going to play with that and expand our HTML document.
-This will help us to learn more about HTML and how we can make it [accessible](https://en.wikipedia.org/wiki/Web_accessibility) for people with disabilities easily.
+This will help us to learn more about HTML and how we can easily make it more [accessible](https://en.wikipedia.org/wiki/Web_accessibility) for people with disabilities.

 <!-- more -->